 If your dog is outside in extreme temperatures, they may dig a hole to keep cool or warm.

 Again, this is an instinctual behavior due to the insulating properties of the ground.
-While digging may help regulate their temperature, dogs should never be left outside in conditions that might trigger this behaviour.
+While digging may help regulate their temperature, dogs should never be left outside in conditions that might trigger this behavior.

 It’s Fun!